Marques Johnson

-Marques Kevin Johnson (born February 8, 1956) is an American former professional basketball player who is a basketball analyst for the Milwaukee Bucks on Bally Sports Wisconsin.
+Marques Kevin Johnson (born February 8, 1956) is an American former professional basketball player and character actor who is a basketball analyst for the Milwaukee Bucks on FanDuel Sports Network Wisconsin.
 He played as a small forward in the National Basketball Association (NBA) from 1977 to 1989, where he was a five-time All-Star.
 He played the majority of his career with the Bucks.

-Johnson was a Los Angeles City Section player of the year in high school before attending the University of California, Los Angeles (UCLA).
-He played college basketball for the UCLA Bruins and won a national championship in 1975.
+Johnson was a Los Angeles City Section player of the year in high school before playing college basketball for the UCLA Bruins, winning a national championship in 1975.
 In his senior year, he won multiple national player of the year awards.
 Johnson was the third overall pick in the 1977 NBA draft by the Milwaukee Bucks.
 He played seven seasons with Milwaukee before finishing his NBA career with the Los Angeles Clippers and the Golden State Warriors.

 Early life

+Johnson was born on February 8, 1956, in Natchitoches, Louisiana.
+The family moved to California when he was five to avoid racism and segregation, which Johnson himself had experienced.
+He was raised in South Los Angeles.
+Inspired by Jackie Robinson, Johnson's parents believed that being able to attend the University of California, Los Angeles, would allow their children to achieve.
+They were both schoolteachers.
+His mother earned a Master's degree in library science from the University of Southern California.
+His father was also an assistant basketball coach at Crenshaw High School.

-Johnson was born in Natchitoches, Louisiana and raised in South Los Angeles, where he played high school basketball at Crenshaw High School in Crenshaw, Los Angeles, winning the Los Angeles City Section 4-A Division Player of the Year in 1973.
+Johnson attended elementary school with future National Football League Hall of Fame receiver James Lofton.
+At 11 years old, the family moved to Windsor Hills, where some of the kids he played sports with were the children of celebrities.
+He played high school basketball at Crenshaw High School in Crenshaw, Los Angeles, under head coach Willie West (who won double digit city and state championships), winning the Los Angeles City Section 4-A Division Player of the Year in 1973.
+In 2015, he was selected to the California Interscholastic Federation (CIF) 100th Anniversary Winter All-Century Team.